davetjf/Psychotherapy-Dublin-Website/README.md

 ## Testing
 ### What tests and why?
 Testing all functionality on mobile once deployed.
 Found issues with margins as "px" was used instead of % in many cases.
 These have been amended and resolved.
+Also the drop down menu in the NavBar doesn't fully close when pressed a second time.

+#### NavBar
+- Mobile Issues with the drop down menu on the Navbar when closing the menu.
+Doesn't fully dissappear.
+This is on mobile.

 More tests still need to be completed on mobile devices and functionality on different browsers.

 ## Deployment
 I encountered problems with deployment as the correct files didn't seem to carry over which was resolved using git bash.
 Initial image issues at the start also as gh-pages is case sensitive.

 ## Versioning
 I used GitHub for versioning.